-This Corporate Governance Statement is current as at 21 August 2017 and has been approved by the Board of the Company on that date.
+This Corporate Governance Statement is current as at 27 September 2017 and has been approved by the Board of the Company on that date.

-This Corporate Governance Statement discloses the extent to which the Company will, as at the date it is admitted to the official list of the ASX, follow the recommendations set by the ASX Corporate Governance Council in its publication Corporate Governance Principles and Recommendations (Recommendations).
+This Corporate Governance Statement discloses the extent to which the Company as at the date follows the recommendations set by the ASX Corporate Governance Council in its publication Corporate Governance Principles and Recommendations (3rd Edition) (Recommendations).
 The Recommendations are not mandatory, however the Recommendations that will not be followed have been identified and reasons provided for not following them along with what (if any) alternative governance practices the Company intends to adopt in lieu of the recommendation.